rummelsworth/morrowind-stuff/README.md

 each level up from then on out.
 Each time you max an attribute to 100, pick another one to focus on.

+This build's only leveling armor skill is Light Armor, but you'll want to have your Medium Armor and Heavy Armor trained up as you discover higher-level gear (see below).

+By the time you're leveled into the high 20s, you'll probably have enough loot laid away to buy all your remaining levels through trainers.
+The trainers will need to be found, and the hostile ones will need calming & persuasion.

 ## Starting build

 Minmaxed builds tend to converge when 3x5 leveling and trainers are used.